riccstick/pHmap/README.md

 ### SourceCode compiling

-- template file can be changed and converted to executable code (tested with argbash_2.10)
+- Template file can be changed and converted to executable code (tested with argbash_2.10)

   `argbash pHmap.template -o pHmap`

+ - Completion file add to `/etc/bash_completion.d/`

+  `argbash pHmap.template --type completion --strip all -o pHmap.m4`

 - Required programs have to be in executable paths